 - Master en droit financier européen et international - LL.M

-Research activities in Center of Research in Economic Analysis (CREA) concentrates on:
+Research activities in the Center of Research in Economic Analysis (CREA) concentrate on:

 - Economic integration: competition, attractiveness in small economies

 - Economic development: growth, agglomeration effects, and sustainable development

 Education programs include

 - Diploma for additional training in auditing and accounting